startxfr/libre/courses-samples/EX001/playbooks/labs/1_first_lab/resources/student/README.md

-This folder is the default student space, he contains all the resources student need.
+This folder is the default student space.
+It contains all the resources needed by the student.
-Eventually, this folder will be completely copied in /home/student/lab_<idn>.
+Eventually, this folder will be completely copied to /home/student/lab_<idn>.